 Equal Care Day

-Equal Care Day draws attention to the gender care gap and the structural discrimination of female care workers.
+Equal Care Day draws attention to the gender care gap and the structural disadvantages faced by female care workers.
 The gap describes the gender-specific unequal distribution of care work.

 The origins of Equal Care Day

-Equal Care Day is backed by the Equal Care initiative, which has been addressing the unequal conditions in care work for ten years.
+The Equal Care Day is backed by the Equal Care initiative, which has been addressing the unequal conditions in care work for ten years.
 The initiative emerged from the non-profit association klische*esc e.
 V. in 2015.
 The following year, February 29 - or March 1, depending on whether it is a leap year - was set as Equal Care Day.
-The date for the day of action was intentionally set on the "leap year day", as this is often forgotten, just as care work is often not sufficiently recognized or valued (Bundesverband; undated).
+The date for the day of action was deliberately set on the leap day, as this is often forgotten, just as care work is often not sufficiently recognized or valued (Bundesverband Equal Care, n.d.a).
 By establishing Equal Care Day, the initiative aims to raise awareness of the fact that gender inequality in care work is a serious issue that needs to be given space in political discourse.
-In addition, by organizing a hybrid festival on Equal Care Day, the initiative aims to find solutions that can reduce the gender care gap at its root causes deep within the social system and not just deal with the symptoms (Bundesverband; no year).
+In addition, by organizing a hybrid festival on Equal Care Day, the initiative aims to develop solutions that reduce the gender care gap at its causes, which are deeply rooted in the social system, instead of just dealing with symptoms (Bundesverband Equal Care, n.d.b).

 Reason for Equal Care Day: The gender care gap